HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

   )
 }}

 A first point to note is that most sites do not explicitly set a Referrer Policy.
 Only 11.12% of desktop websites and 10.38% of mobile websites explicitly define a Referrer Policy.
-The rest of them (the other 88.88% on desktop and 89.62% on mobile) will fall back to the browser's default policy. <a hreflang="en" href="https://web.dev/referrer-best-practices/#default-referrer-policies-in-browsers">Most major browsers</a> use a default policy of `strict-origin-when-cross-origin` (see <a hreflang="en" href="https://blog.mozilla.org/security/2021/03/22/firefox-87-trims-http-referrers-by-default-to-protect-user-privacy/">Firefox</a> and <a hreflang="en" href="https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default">Chrome)</a>. `strict-origin-when-cross-origin` removes the path and query fragments of the URL on cross-origin requests, which reduces security and privacy risks.
+The rest of them (the other 88.88% on desktop and 89.62% on mobile) will fall back to the browser's default policy. <a hreflang="en" href="https://web.dev/referrer-best-practices/#default-referrer-policies-in-browsers">Most major browsers</a> recently introduced a default policy of `strict-origin-when-cross-origin`, such as <a hreflang="en" href="https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default">Chrome</a> in August 2020 and <a hreflang="en" href="https://blog.mozilla.org/security/2021/03/22/firefox-87-trims-http-referrers-by-default-to-protect-user-privacy/">Firefox</a> in March 2021. `strict-origin-when-cross-origin` removes the path and query fragments of the URL on cross-origin requests, which reduces security and privacy risks.

-{# TODO Worth pointing out that this tighting up of what is shown is fairly recent?
-Not sure if there's a reference for that but seem to recall it was in last year or two. #}

 {{ figure_markup(
   image="most_common_referrerpolicy_values.png",